Bharathi-A-7/Mini-Clinical-AI-Assistant/README.md

 # Mini-Clinical-AI-Assistant
 This repository contains the source code for a mini clinical AI assistant that transcribes clinical audio and performs various information extraction on it.
+There is also an RAG system to query past clinical records for diagnoses and suggest appropriate treatment options.

 ### Running the code